modulolabs/docs/example-joystick-motor-c++.rst

 .. code-block:: c++

-    // Include the Modulo library and the Wire library, which it depends on.
+    // For Arduino, include the Modulo library and the Wire library, which it depends on.
+    #ifdef ARDUINO
     #include "Modulo.h"
     #include "Wire.h"
+    #endif

+    // For Particle, include the Modulo library.
+    #ifdef PARTICLE
+    #include "Modulo/Modulo.h"
+    #endif

     // Create an object that represents each modulo MotorDriverModulo motorDriver;